GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And God said, "Behold, I give to you all herb seeding seed, which over the face of all the land, And all the tree which in it is fruit of tree seeding seed, to you it shall be for food.
-And to all living-thing of the land, and to all flyer of the skies, and to all crawler over the land, which in it is living throat: all green herb for food."
+And to all living-being of the land, and to all flyer of the skies, and to all crawler over the land, which in it is living throat: all green herb for food."
 And it was so.

 And God saw, all which was made,